slz2003/RFCScope-/Errata_filtering/Result_manual/9736-3/packetizer_raw_output.md

 Remove the extraneous 'a' so that the phrase reads 'There is no requirement to terminate the string with null or any other character.'

-**Severity:** Low
-  *Basis:* The error is strictly editorial and has no impact on protocol operation or interoperability.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Terminology Expert: Issue-1
-- Structural Expert: Issue-1

 ---